How to Stay Warm in a Tent Without Electricity

 Do I need a power station for a diesel tent heater?

 A conventional diesel heater usually needs continuous external power.
-A self-powering diesel heater uses built-in batteries for startup and generates power while heating.
+A self-powering diesel heater uses built-in batteries for startup and generates power while heating after stable combustion.

 Should I use a carbon monoxide alarm?

 Yes.
-A working carbon monoxide alarm is strongly recommended whenever a combustion heater is used near a sleeping area.
+A working carbon monoxide alarm is strongly recommended whenever a combustion heater is used near a sleeping area, tent, cabin, RV, ice fishing shelter, or other occupied space.

 Leave a comment